 Bachelors and Masters students that wish to work on thesis projects in the Neuromuscular Diagnostics group can contact Prof. Franklin or one of the other members of the group by email.
 We always have scientific questions that could be investigated as part of a thesis project, and can formulate a new project depending on the interests of the students.
-Most our our projects involve examining human motor control using a robotic manipulandum, and many would require some learning of Matlab in order to perform analysis.
+Most our our projects involve examining human motor control using a robotic manipulandum, and some would require some learning of Matlab in order to perform analysis (at Masters level).
+At the Bachelors level this is never required but can be included if the student chooses.
 We are also happy to supervise students with their own project plans as long as they fall into our expertise.

 List of current topics

-Feedback control of visually guided reaching (4 theses)
+Feedback control of visually guided reaching (BSc/MSc - Contact Dr. Raz Leib)

 Investigation of sensory information required for coordination of an inverted pendulum (BSc/MSc - Contact Dr. Raz Leib)